bysse/stml/readme.md

 # Structured Typed Meta-Language
 STML is a meta-language with the sole purpose of reducing the pain you feel inside when reading and writing YAML.
+The language definition can be found in the [cli module](https://github.com/bysse/stml/tree/master/cli).
+For non technical features keep reading.

 ## History
 During a recent training where there were extensive usage of YAML I started to question the survival of our species.
 If YAML was the pinnacle of humanity's effort to write configuration, what chances do we really have at solving the climate crisis?